 - Put all the ingredients together in a food processor and let them soak for at least 15 minutes.

-- Blend for 45-60 seconds.
+- Blend for about 30 seconds.
 Do not blend much longer, otherwise the oat milk can become slimy.

 - Pass the oat milk through a very fine sieve or a nut milk bag and fill into a clean bottle.
 Experience has shown that the milk can be kept like this in the refrigerator for about 5-7 days.
 Do not throw away the leftovers from the sieve or cloth, but enjoy them the next day in your porridge or muesli.